OCHA-DAP/pa-anticipatory-action/analyses/malawi/notebooks/mwi_chirpsgefs_corr_dryspells.md

 The observed dry spells are computed in the R script `malawi/scripts/mwi_chirps_dry_spell_detection.R`.
 That script uses different methodologies to define a dry spell.
 This notebook assumes one is chosen, which is indicated by the filename of `dry_spells_list_path`
-The CHIRPS-GEFS data is downloaded from [here](https://data.chc.ucsb.edu/products/EWX/data/forecasts/CHIRPS-GEFS_precip_v12/15day/Africa/precip_mean/) and processed in notebook `mwi_chirps_gefs.ipynb`.
-This notebook returns several statistics per ADMIN2 per forecast date from 2000 till 2020.
+The CHIRPS-GEFS data is downloaded and processed in `src/indicators/drought/chirpsgefs_rainfallforecast.py`

 The format CHIRPS-GEFS is produced is the 15 cumulative sum per raster cell.
+Several statistics per admin region are computed.

-We take the mean of all the values within each admin2 in the `mwi_chirps_gefs.ipynb`.
-In this notebook several thresholds for this mean value are tested, as sometimes forecasts have the tendency to overestimate precipitation.
+We focus on the mean value per admin area.
+In this notebook several thresholds for this mean value are tested, as 1) sometimes forecasts have the tendency to overestimate precipitation and 2) the forecast predicts for 15 days while a dry spell only covers 14 days. .

 We are mainly focussing on the overlap between observed dry spell and forecasted dry spell.
 From the analysis you can see that this performance is already pretty bad.
 We shortly also explore a more strict definition where the start date of the observed dry spell has to be forecasted, but as could be expected this performance is even worse.

-Questions
-- Is the processing of the data correct?
-- Is any analysis missing?
-- Is there a better way to visualize the results?
-    - For the presentation I am planning to use the density polot of observations vs chirps-gefs, the heatmap, and some table showing precision/recall

 Data limitations
 - No CHIRPS-GEFS data is available from 01-01-2020 till 05-10-2020

-Thoughts
-- dry spell is at least 14 days while forecast 15 day cumulative sum --> might occur that 15 day sum is larger, but well from this analysis we see that even with higher threshold it is bad..
 <!-- #endregion -->

 ```python